SeanLaTour/Flashcards-App/README.md

 ### Flash it allows a user to create and customize an unlimited number of decks and cards to help with studying. ###
 ### It allows for the following functionality: ###

-Create Deck \n
+- Create Deck
-Edit Deck
+- Edit Deck
 Create Card for Deck
 Edit Card
 Delete Deck